michaelhaaf/2W6-W23/md/lectures/week11.md

 Some possible examples:

-- Increase font size for devices with large screens
+1. Increase font size for devices with large screens
-- Increase the padding between paragraphs when a page is viewed on a narrow device
+2. Increase the padding between paragraphs when a page is viewed on a narrow device
-- Increase the size of buttons on touchscreens
+3. Increase the size of buttons on touchscreens

 You can see an example of each below.

+1. Increasing font size for devices with large screens using `min-width`:

 ###### CSS{.sourceCode}
 ```css